kjpye/maps/README.md

 containing data available from data.vic.gov.au and generate a PostScript map of a particular area.

-`drawvic.pl6` is a perl6 version of the same script (not yet fully debugged).
+`drawvic.pl6` is a perl6 version of the same script which goes back to its roots as a script used to print data from Geosciene Australia's 1:250000 mapping.

-It's not perfect by any means, the main defect at the moment is that there are essentially no annotations on the map, and all data is displayed no matter what scale you are generating, which makes small scale maps rather crowded.
+It's not perfect by any means, the main defect at the moment is that there are essentially no annotations related to data from VicMap, and all data is displayed no matter what scale you are generating, which makes small scale maps rather crowded.

 ##Database

+###VicMap
-How to populate the database.
+How to populate the VacMap database.

 1. Download the needed data for the area of concern.

   * Go to https://service.land.vic.gov.au/SpatialDatamart and create an account for yourself.
 (This is not necessary, but useful.)
-  * Got Search, and enter what you want in the "what" field.
+  * Goto Search, and enter what you want in the "what" field.
 Useful things are "tr_road", tr_rail", "hy_water", "el_ground", "el_contour".
   * Select the databases you want.
 The useful databases (i.e. those which the scripts know how to handle) include tr_road, tr_road_infrastructure, tr_road_locality, hy_water_area_polygon, hy_water_point, hy_water_struct_area_polygon, hy_water_struct_line, hy_water_struct_point, hy_watercourse, tr_rail, tr_rail_infrastructure, el_contour.
   * Clock on "proceed to order".
   * Select the area you want the data for. ("Whole of State" could generate rather large files :-).)
 I usually use "Local Government Area" and wherever I'm interested in at the moment.
 (Note that the product of the number of datasets, and the number of areas must no more then 12.)